 The Dealer Loans amount represents advances paid to Dealers on Consumer Loans assigned under our Portfolio Program.
 The Purchased Loans amount represents one-time payments made to Dealers to purchase Consumer Loans assigned under our Purchase Program.
-Hele Dealers to purchase Consumer Loans assigned under our Purchase Program.

-(2) Under our Portfolio Program, certain events may result in Dealers forfeiting their rights to Dealer Holdback.
-We transfer the Dealer's outstanding Dealer Loan balance to Purchased Loans in the period this forfeiture occurs.
+Under our Portfolio Program, certain events may result in Dealers forfeiting their rights to Dealer Holdback.
+We transfer the Dealer's outstanding Dealer Loan balance to Purchased

+Loans in the period this forfeiture occurs.

-(3) Represents collections received on previously written off Loans.
+Represents collections received on previously written off Loans.